 - Make a well in the center of the dry mix and add all the wet ingredients.
 Whisk the wet ingredients gently to mix, then continue to incorporate the flour mix.
 Batter will be a typical pancake batter.
 The moisture content of the pumpkin puree will effect the final viscosity of the batter, so add a few tablespoons of flour or water as needed.
 I suggest these be pourable for best texture.
 Thicker batter = thicker and drier pancakes, thinner = thin and moire moist, totally a personal preference!

 - To make the drizzle, in a small saucepan over medium heat, cook the berries and sweetener until all fruit is soft and warm, about 5 minutes.
 Place the whole mixture in a high powered blender to completely pulverize any seeds, or use an immersion blender if the seed texture is OK with you.
+You could also strain the berry puree through a sieve to remove the seeds.
 Makes about 1 cup sauce.

 This post was shared on Hearth & Soul, Traditional Tuesday, GF Wednesday, Frugal Days Sustainable Ways, Healthy2Day Wednesday, Kids in the Kitchen, Real Food Wednesday, Whole Foods Wednesday, Thank Your Body Thursday, Simple Live Thursday, Keep It Real Thursdays, Pennywise Platter, Wellness Weekend, Fresh Bites Friday, Fight Back Friday, GF Friday, Fill Those Jars Friday, Whole Foods Friday, Simple Meals Friday, Healthy Vegan Fridays, Gallery of Favorites, Seasonal Sunday, Monday Mania, Natural Living Monday, Make Your Own Monday, Better Mom’s Linky, GF Monday, Tasty Tuesday, Fat Tuesday, Slightly Indulgent Tuesday, Traditional Tuesdays, Hearth & Soul,